The Rise of the Documentary Wedding Photographer

 I was at a wedding recently, a new venue, where the wedding planner asked whether I would be doing any formal groups, I replied ‘of course’, to which the response was ‘would you like me to help?’.
 I replied ‘no thank you, I’ll be fine, why do you ask?’

 ‘Because the last few photographers ‘don’t do that”.
 So for £1000, a ‘professional’ photographer ‘doesn’t do that’…shame on you…and dare I say it, you’re hiding behind this new DW Photographer rubbish.

 I always aim to get an iconic image, that shot which forever shouts out at the couple.
 If I am unable to communicate to get that one shot because I’m a Documentary Wedding Photographer and I ‘don’t do that’ then you, the clients will miss out big time and that, my friends, is totally unacceptable.

 And if you think that group photos are stuffy and boring, you’re wrong, very wrong.
 Interacting with a group of people will relax the subject and can bring some wonderful reactions, true joyous expressions, and WILL link you, the photographer to the celebration of their wonderful day.

-If you don’t employ a photographer who is good with people, you’ll also miss out on a great portrait of you and you’re family, and you’ll have a grumpy old lump of expensive photographer getting in the way and not achieving very much.
+If you don’t employ a photographer who is good with people, you’ll also miss out on a great portrait of you and your family, and you’ll have a grumpy old lump of expensive photographer getting in the way and not achieving very much.

 It’ll show in your photos, the photos that will be with you FOR LIFE.
-And remember, a fully trained, experienced photographer can effectively do BOTH reportage and formal photos, which is, I think, exactly what you need.
+And remember, a fully trained, experienced wedding photographer can effectively do BOTH reportage and formal photos, which is, I think, exactly what you need.